 Email link: firstname.lastname@example.org

 Mrs. Hoffman came to GCAA with a wide range of experiences, from curriculum development during her days as a Newspaper in Education Coordinator, to her teaching days in El Paso, Texas, to her years spent doing individual and family counseling (including a stint as the Treatment Supervisor at an adolescent treatment center), to her experiences as a children’s and youth minister and her time as a hospice chaplain and bereavement coordinator.
 Mrs. Hoffman’s life has been spent educating, whether formally in a classroom or in a therapeutic setting.
 She believes that students, no matter their ages, are always capable of learning – it is the job of the teacher to awaken in the student the joy of learning.
-Mrs. Hoffman has a deep love of the social sciences and particularly enjoys engaging her students in practical life application.
+Mrs. Hoffman has a deep love of the social sciences and particularly enjoys engaging students in practical life application.
 She looks forward to leading the high school as it grows.

 Mrs. Hoffman and her husband, Warren, moved to St. Louis in 2005.
 They have two furry, four-legged kids, Tupper and Molly.
 Keeping in line with her love of history, she enjoys collecting antiques and the many stories they tell.